iffsid/ad.js/README.md

-## Automatic Differntiation in JavaScript
+## Automatic Differentiation in JavaScript

 A translation of the ad library from Jeff Siskind's Qobischeme.